Alto Flugelhorn

 Conn 50B alto trumpet in E-flat (picture from the Conn Loyalist)

 3-valve G soprano bugle: The old drum corps G soprano bugles were basically trumpets in low G with an extra-large bore and bell throat.
 This means that with a suitably large mouthpiece, they actually work very well as a G alto trumpet.
-I have a video on this very subject!
 As a bonus, the Dynasty 3-valve sopranos show up on eBay quite frequently at very affordable prices (usually $150-250).
-While these are not in F or Eb and you would thus have to transpose (or get slide extensions made), they can play down to concert Db3, which covers every extra low note in the repertoire except for the low C in Mozart 41 (which is pretty inconsequential anyway).
+While these are not in F or Eb and you would thus have to transpose (or get slide extensions made), they can play down to concert Db3, which covers every extra low note in the repertoire except for the low C in Mozart 41 (which is not an important note anyway).
 Used Kanstul sopranos are less common and more expensive, but generally regarded as the better instrument.
 You could also buy a brand new Kanstul-pattern one from BAC if you really wanted to.

 Dynasty 3-valve soprano bugle in G